apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

 In this blog we explained how open-appsec can integrate with Apache APISIX on all of the following: regular Linux-based deployments, containerized deployments (Docker), and also Kubernetes environments.

-Following the deployment steps for APISIX with open-appsec WAF, we simulated an SQL injection attack, which was effectively prevented by open-appsec's machine learning-based WAF technology.
+Following the deployment steps for APISIX with open-appsec WAF, we simulated SQL injection attacks, which were effectively prevented by open-appsec's machine learning-based WAF technology.

 Additionally, it was explained, what the benefits are of connecting to open-appsec central WebUI for managing, monitoring, log analysis, and reporting.